Important remark for all users only reading headlines:

 The picture shows the settings for a local/remote scenario.

-• Rx 1: Driver for RTL-SDR runs on the localhost.
+• Rx 1: Driver for RTL-SDR runs on the localhost, 127.0.0.1.
 Nothing special here.

-• Rx 2: Driver for RTL-SDR runs on a remote computer.
-Autostart is selected.
-Remote Starter Port is 12345 (see below).
+• Rx 2: Driver for RTL-SDR runs on a remote computer, IP address 192.168.0.1234.
+Obviously intended for ADS-B, as the sampling rate is 2000000.
+Autostart is not selected.
+Remote Starter Port is 0 (nor relevant here, see below).

 • Rx 3: Driver for RSPx runs on the same remote computer.
-Obviously intended for ADS-B, as the sampling rate is 2000000.
-Autostart is selected.
-Remote Starter Port is 12345 (see below).
+Autostart is not selected.
+Remote Starter Port is 0 (not relevant here, see below).

 This setup for Rx2 and Rx3 needs some explanation.

 • Both drivers - for Rx2 and Rx3 - are to be run on the same remote computer, as the same IP Address has been entered for both.
 As a result - even for two different drivers - two different port numbers are mandatory, due to the TCP/IP restriction that no two "Server Sockets" (as the QIRX drivers are using) on the same machine can be equal, meaning that with equal IP Addresses the port numbers must be different.
+Rx2 uses rtl_tcp as its driver, therefore it will need two ports, in our example 1234 for transmitting the I/Q data, and 1235 as a command and control channel.

 • The drivers for Rx1 and Rx2 are equal.
 They can nevertheless use the same port number and Device Index, because running on different machines.

-Starting Remote
+Starting a Remote Driver

 • Cookies helfen uns bei der Bereitstellung unserer Dienste.
 Durch die Nutzung unserer Dienste erklären Sie sich damit einverstanden, dass wir Cookies setzen.
 Weitere Informationen